 What should I do?

-If you’re unsure if you’re experiencing PPD, contact Alamo Counseling to set up a brief phone screening and determine the appropriate next steps.
+If you’re unsure if you’re experiencing PPD, contact the Alamo Counseling office to set up a brief phone screening and determine the appropriate next steps.